 “You did what was right.
 Never feel sorry for that.
 And you couldn’t have carried that shame.
 It would have broken you.
+Slowly.
 And that would have broken me.
-We are a whole family now.
 Julia and Laurus chose to go with us.
-It is their decision, they could have stayed with the company.
+It was their decision, they could have stayed with the company.
 They didn’t even think about it.
 They would follow you anywhere.
 You need to stop worrying for all of us.
-In three days we will be at the border where we can start over.
-You can build that little farm you always talk about.” said Helena, while grapping Marcus his hand and giving a small squeeze.
-Marcus nodded, looking relieved and they walked to the table where Veo was interrogating Leo.
-Probably about how magnets work or some of the other stuff only Leo seems to know.
+In three days we will be at the border.
+We will be safe.
+We can start over.
+You can build that little farm you always talk about.” said Helena.
+She grabbed Marcus his hand and giving a small squeeze.
+The tension left his face.
+They walked to the table where Veo was interrogating Leo about stuff only Leo seems to know.

 Helena positioned herself so she could watch the door.
 It has been three years since she saw Max.
 It would have been six years if he didn’t sneak out that one time.
 The university doesn’t allow you to leave while you’re a student.
 They want you all for themselves.
 She knows that.
 She studied there for one year, but those restrictions was one of the two reasons she left.
 Marcus was the other.